tiborvass/apple-tv-remote-control/README.md

 # Apple TV Remote Control using Arduino

 An Arduino-based smart remote control for your Apple TV (3. generation).
-Navigate to Netflix or start a random episode of your favorite TV series with just one click.

 ## Requirements
 - Arduino UNO